sovrynn/ecdo/README.md

 2. Use HTML directly if you want to change the size of the image (replace `PATH` and `ALT` with desired values, as well as width):
 	- `<img src="PATH" alt="ALT" style="width:50%;"/>`

-There are text editors such as Visual Studio Code that allow you to preview Markdown (render it) to help you check for Markdown errors and style the README.md how you wish locally.

 For GIFs:
 - `![alt](PATH)`

 ## Repo text search (grep, find)

-To search for a word or phrase in the repo, use this command-line command in the top-level `ecdo` folder:
+To search for a word or phrase in the repo, use this command-line command in the top-level `ecdo` folder (Replace `WORD` with the phrase you want to search for:
 - `grep -nr "WORD" --include="*.md" .`

-Replace `WORD` with the phrase you want to search for.

 To search for a specific filename pattern, use:
 - `find . -name [pattern]`

-## Adding TODOs
+## TODO sections

-Whenever you add a reference to something you would like to investigate in the future, add a "TODO" (capitalized) somewhere (ex: in the section header).

-This will allow you to easily reference a list of potential topics to look into by using `grep` on "TODO".
+Whenever you would like to add a reference to something you would like to investigate in the future, add it in a "TODO" section at the very bottom of the page.
+This will also allow you to easily reference a list of potential topics to look into by using `grep` on "TODO".

 ## Translations